mattaylor/objix/README.md

 ## Function Aliases

 All functions documented below are also callable with a '\_\_' prefix to the function name.
-This can help ensure that the function is availble and not overwritten by other object property assignments.
+This can help ensure that the function is callable when overwritten by other object property assignments.

 ```javascript
 var o = { a: 1 }.size() == { a: 1 }.__size() //true